symbat-bekzhigit/FinanceRAG-Challenge/README.md

 ## Description:
 The Financial RAG Challenge aims to advance RAG systems that can efficiently handle large-scale financial documents.
 Participants are tasked with building a system that can retrieve relevant contexts from extensive financial datasets.
 In doing so, they must demonstrate the ability to handle real-world challenges, including financial terminology, industry-specific language, and numerical data.

 The task is to retrieve the most relevant document corpus for a given query from a large document database.
 This process can be done by converting the query into an embedding and searching through a pre-indexed database of document embedding vectors.
-An effective search and reordering system that can prioritize documents similar to the query must be implemented.
 * Goal : The goal of the task is to maximize the retrieval accuracy (nDCG@10) by accurately ranking the top relevant contexts for each query.
 The evaluation criterion is determined by how well the system ranks the retrieved contexts compared to the actual correct answers.